 Autolearning addresses disambiguation, a complex linguistic problem that presents a challenge to virtual assistants attempting to understand the intention behind a query that is not immediately clear or apparent.
 Now, your virtual assistant can evolve as your customers’ queries do.
 In a world where businesses are rapidly expanding their virtual assistants’ responsibilities, adding more entities and intents all the time, autolearning ensures that agents can keep pace with all the data being thrown its way.

-Plug and Play Solution: Implementing Watson Assistant does not require a data scientist, or even a software engineer, and can be deployed in a manner of minutes.
-Watson Assistant can be implemented and managed by non-developers with a simple and intuitive user interface that suggests best practices and provides styling options to ensure optimal brand representation.
+Plug and Play Solution: Implementing watsonx Assistant does not require a data scientist, or even a software engineer, and can be deployed in a manner of minutes. watsonx Assistant can be implemented and managed by non-developers with a simple and intuitive user interface that suggests best practices and provides styling options to ensure optimal brand representation.